bobinrinder/react-fire-tv-web-app-example/README.md

 ## About

-This is a quick and dirty example of how to create an Fire TV Web App that includes a menu example that is controlled by the up- and down arrow keys.
+This is a quick and dirty example of how to create a Fire TV Web App that includes a menu example that is controlled by the up- and down arrow keys.
 I built this because the [official starter kit](https://github.com/amzn/web-app-starter-kit-for-fire-tv) is not React ready.

+## Demo

+Find the demo of current master at [https://react-fire-tv-web-app-example.netlify.com/](https://react-fire-tv-web-app-example.netlify.com/)

 ## Install